Lawyer Milloy: 2001

-2002
+2002 and release

-Head coach Bill Belichick retained the starting secondary in 2002.
-On December 16, 2002, Milloy collected a season-high 11 combined tackles (nine solo) during a 24–7 loss at the Tennessee Titans in Week 15.
-He started in all 16 games in 2002 and recorded 94 combined tackles (65 solo) and five pass deflections.
-He was selected in the 2003 Pro Bowl, which became his fourth and last Pro Bowl selection of his career.
+Head coach Belichick retained the starting secondary in 2002.
+On December 16, Milloy collected a season-high 11 combined tackles (nine solo) during a 24–7 loss at the Tennessee Titans in Week 15.
+He started all 16 games in 2002 and recorded 94 combined tackles (65 solo) and five pass deflections.
+He was selected in the 2003 Pro Bowl, his fourth and final Pro Bowl.

-2003

 On September 2, 2003, the New England Patriots released Milloy after he declined to take a pay cut to remain with the team.
 The Patriots cleared $5.86 million in cap space for 2003 with his release.
-Milloy was supposed to earn $4.50 million in 2003 and still had four years remaining on his contract.
+Milloy was supposed to earn $4.5 million in 2003 and still had four years remaining on his contract.
 Milloy wasn't scheduled to become an unrestricted free agent until after the 2006 season.

 Buffalo Bills

 On September 3, 2003, the Buffalo Bills signed Milloy to a four-year, $15 million contract that included a signing bonus of $5 million.
 Head coach Gregg Williams named Milloy the starting strong safety to start the regular season, alongside starting free safety Izell Reese and cornerbacks Nate Clements and Antoine Winfield.

-His first game with the Buffalo Bills took place five days after his release against his former team, the New England Patriots.
-He finished the Bills' 31–0 victory with five combined tackles and sacked Patriots' quarterback Tom Brady.
-On December 14, 2003, Milloy collected a season-high 14 combined tackles (12 solo) during a 28–26 loss at the Tennessee Titans in Week 15.
-On December 30, 2003, the Buffalo Bills fired head coach Gregg Williams after they finished the 2003 season with a 6–10 record.
-He started all 16 games in 2003 NFL season and recorded 104 combined tackles (69 solo), eight pass deflections, three sacks, and two forced fumbles.
+Milloy's first game with Buffalo took place five days after his release against his former team, the New England Patriots.
+He finished the Bills' 31–0 victory with five combined tackles and sacked quarterback Tom Brady.
+On December 14, Milloy collected a season-high 14 combined tackles (12 solo) during a 28–26 loss at the Tennessee Titans in Week 15.
+On December 30, Buffalo Bills fired Williams after a 6–10 season.
+Milloy started all 16 games in 2003 NFL season and recorded 104 combined tackles (69 solo), eight pass deflections, three sacks, and two forced fumbles.
 Milloy also extended his consecutive starts streak to 122 games.

 2004

 Head coach Mike Mularkey named Milloy the starting strong safety to begin the season, alongside free safety Izell Reese and cornerbacks Terrence McGee and Nate Clements.
-On August 28, 2004, Milloy broke his forearm during a 30–17 loss at the Indianapolis Colts in their third preseason game.
-Milloy was inactive for the Buffalo Bills' first five games (Weeks 1–6) due to his broken forearm.
-On November 14, 2004, he collected a season-high 15 combined tackles (ten solo) during a 29–6 loss at the New England Patriots in Week 10.
-The following week, Milloy recorded six solo tackles and made a career-high three sacks on Rams' quarterback Marc Bulger during the Bills' 37–17 win against the St. Louis Rams in Week 11.
+On August 28, Milloy broke his forearm during a 30–17 loss at the Indianapolis Colts in their third preseason game.
+Milloy was inactive for Buffalo' first five games (Weeks 1–6) due to his injury.
+On November 14, he collected a season-high 15 combined tackles (ten solo) during a 29–6 loss at the New England Patriots in Week 10.
+The following week, Milloy recorded six solo tackles and made a career-high three sacks on St. Louis Rams' quarterback Marc Bulger during the Bills' 37–17 win in Week 11.
 He started all 11 games he was active and recorded 61 combined tackles (39 solo), five pass deflections, four sacks, and two interceptions.